|

 New Funding Opportunity to Validate Novel Building Technology Performance in Public Buildings

-The U.S. Department of Energy’s (DOE’s) Office of Energy Efficiency and Renewable Energy (EERE) announced a new Funding Opportunity Announcement (FOA) entitled “Building Technologies Proving Ground – Public Sector Field Validation.”
+Efficiency and Renewable Energy (EERE) announced a new Funding Opportunity Announcement (FOA) entitled “Building Technologies Proving Ground – Public Sector Field Validation.”
 This FOA allows state, local, and tribal government entities to compete for up to $10 million in funding for 5–10 new awards.
 Selectees will have the opportunity to validate high-impact building technologies for public and commercial buildings.
+Projects funded through this FOA will enhance the energy efficiency of buildings and provide flexibility services to the electric grid.
+Many of these technologies can enable dynamic building interactions with the power grid that provide new value streams to commercial building owners.

 Applicants must submit a Concept Paper no later than Monday, July 27, 2020 at 4:00 p.m.
 CDT. to be eligible to submit a full application.